onqtam/headjack/docs/why/7_REPUTATION.md

 >
 > ...
 P2P credential platforms will democratize talent discovery at scale, enabling people all over the world to discover the next Mark Zuckerberg or Sheryl Sandberg (And others in other industries) without having to write a check to prove their talent discovery abilities." - [The Promise of Peer-to-Peer Credentials, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-promise-of-peer-to-peer-credentials)

-And access to talent discovery will be democratized - currently very few are actually in a position to write a check.
+Talent discovery will be democratized - currently very few are actually in a position to write a check in a Seed or Series A round.

 > "Where can I purchase a futures contract on the number of patent citations a physics paper will have in 5 years?" - [Daniel Gross](https://twitter.com/danielgross/status/1684209771895726081)

 > "If you had a map of the other person’s knowledge tree, colored by interest, you could easily figure out what to talk about.
 But we don’t carry our colored knowledge trees around, so we’re forced to use the highly inefficient, sequential system of talking to touch on lots of topics until we find something mutually interesting...
 Meeting new people is a race to find the most interesting overlap areas between your knowledge trees as fast as possible." - [The Tree of Knowledge, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/the-tree-of-knowledge)

 By enabling people to express their interests/opinions/goals in a deduplicated & unambiguous way and to prove their credibility in different fields we'll be able to see the overlap of interests/opinions and be able to quantify it with a single click and we'd be able to rank/sort/search in any way we wish.
 We can improve literally any kind of matchmaking - including dating.

 https://twitter.com/eriktorenberg/status/1748056677449138500